TheLocehiliosan/yadm/_docs/060_alternates.md

 link will be created.

-Links are also created for directories named this way, as long as they have at least one yadm managed file within them.
+Links are also created for directories named this way, as long as they have at least one yadm managed file within them (at the top level).

 yadm will automatically create these links by default.
 This can be disabled using the `yadm.auto-alt` configuration.
 Even if disabled, links can be manually